adonev/WrittenOral/schedule.md

 ### Pre-class materials

-1. A short video lesson ["How Big is Infinity?](https://www.youtube.com/watch?v=NYKcOFQCeno)" by TedEd.
+1. A short video lesson [How Big is Infinity?](https://www.youtube.com/watch?v=UPA3bwVVzGI)" by TedEd.
-2. A lecture on TED on the ["Mathematics of origami](https://www.youtube.com/watch?v=NYKcOFQCeno).
+2. A 20-min lecture on TED on the [Mathematics of origami](https://www.youtube.com/watch?v=NYKcOFQCeno).
 Watch on your own and comment in class.
 3. A mathematical conference lecture on a very technical topic of [Operads](https://www.youtube.com/watch?v=ZquD_VRDFoU) (algebraic geometry).
 4. A [5 minute talk on the rise of multicellular life](https://www.youtube.com/watch?v=jVGHr6MHapo) related to the [David Attenborough style](Resources/David-Attenborough.pdf).